-This Program requires completion of a minimum of 44 quarter credit hours.
-Program completion normally requires 8 months for full-time students.
-The Program is divided into eight four-week academic periods (modules), which are delivered in a hybrid format.
+Program completion normally requires eight months for full-time students (assuming the externship is completed at 40 hours per week).
+This program is delivered in a hybrid format.
 In the hybrid format, courses may include in-person (residential) and distance education (online) components.